 If you believe in a complete extinction event, even “sensation” – the translation of energy into perception – will vanish with the last living organism.

-Instead, let us conceive that intelligence comes first.
-This is not an unprecedented idea; cf. “In the beginning was the Word.”
-The Universe is alive and awake from the beginning, made of meaning.
-Creativity, art, culture – these are the originators of the Universe, not products of it.
-Human artifacts like novels, songs, paintings, buildings, the Internet – these are manifestations of an underlying ground of being.
-When they end, they do not vanish; they recede back into the fertile mystery from which they arose.
+Let’s just put it this way: The universe is made of consciousness; alive and awake.
+At the center of everything is a fountain of stories.
+Every life, and all experience, flows from that fountain.
+Creativity, culture, and art are the originating energy of the universe, not products of it.
+Human artifacts like novels, songs, paintings, buildings, the Internet – these are outpourings of the underlying source.
+When humans and their artifacts end, they do not vanish; they recede back into the fertile mystery from which they arose.⭐️